Driving The Ring Of Kerry: Everything You Need To Know!

 If you can’t rent a campervan (which I highly recommend), a motorhome, or even a car for a few days, then Ring Of Kerry tours are possible.

-These tend to last around 4-5 hours and there is a set itinerary for them.
+These tend to last around 4-5 hours and there is a set itinerary for them, although some last for 7+ hours.

 Whilst I think you get far more from the experience if you do it yourself, you will still see a lot of the great sites with a tour!